 If you’re filing bankruptcy in Idaho without a lawyer, you can file your Chapter 7 bankruptcy case by either mailing everything to the court or by going to the court to personally hand in your documents.
 Since mail can be delayed, it’s better to drop the forms off at court.
 This way, if there are any issues with your paperwork, you’ll know right away.
 You may even be able to fix whatever needs fixing right then and there.

 At this time, only lawyers and creditors can e-file online using the Electronic Court Filing (ECF) system.
-Check with the Idaho bankruptcy court website for the latest COVID-related information, including additional or different filing options.
-As of January 2022, masks are required in the court.

 If you can’t drop off your forms in person, call the court clerk to see if someone else can drop off the forms for you.
 When you get to the courthouse you’ll pass through building security, so make sure you leave metal objects at home.